Symmetry-driven Phononic Metamaterials: Breaking non-spatial symmetries

-As just mentioned, spatial asymmetries, however complex, cannot break reciprocity for any linear time-invariant (LTI) medium that obeys microscopic reversibility\cite{fleury2015breaking,nassar2020nonreciprocity}.
-The most straightforward way to break reciprocity is through the use of nonlinearities\cite{liang2010acoustic,blanchard2018non}.
-Consider a material in which the refractive index at a given location depends on the amplitude of the wave oscillation at that location, for example it has a given value for low field intensities, and switches to a higher value above a certain threshold.
-If we embed such a material inside a spatially asymmetric structure, we can break reciprocity by making sure that the amplitude of the field induced for excitations from the left and from the right is above and below the switching threshold, respectively, or vice versa.
-This effectively makes the wave interact with a different medium when excited from opposite directions, making the transmission direction-dependent, i.e., nonreciprocal.
-This simple mechanism has been implemented and studied fundamentally\cite{sounas2017time,darabi2019broadband,devaux2019acoustic,liang2010acoustic,liang2009acoustic}, together with other nonlinear schemes based on other related phenomena, such as frequency conversion\cite{boechler2011bifurcation,meng2024roton,guo2023observation}, self-demodulation\cite{devaux2015asymmetric,devaux2019acoustic} or hysteresis\cite{librandi2021programming}.
-The combination of spatial asymmetry and nonlinearity is a common ingredient in all these schemes, as showcased by the non-reciprocal phononic wave transmission stemming from the intrinsic nonlinear acoustic radiation pressure happening at an interface between water and air\cite{devaux2019acoustic} (Fig. \,\ref{fig:Reciprocity}a).
+In nonlinear systems, it is possible to break reciprocity dynamically, without an external bias\cite{liang2010acoustic,blanchard2018non}, for instance by combining spatial asymmetries with a medium whose properties depends on the amplitude of the wave.
+Putting a lossy material on one side of the nonlinear medium effectively makes the wave interact with a different medium when excited from either side, making the transmission direction-dependent, i.e., nonreciprocal.
+This simple mechanism has been implemented and studied fundamentally\cite{sounas2017time,darabi2019broadband,devaux2019acoustic,liang2010acoustic,liang2009acoustic}, together with other nonlinear schemes based on related phenomena, such as phononic band gaps\cite{Liu2015,Cui2018}, frequency conversion\cite{boechler2011bifurcation,meng2024roton,guo2023observation}, self-demodulation\cite{devaux2015asymmetric,devaux2019acoustic}, prestretched linkages\cite{Fang2021} or hysteresis\cite{librandi2021programming}.
+The combination of spatial asymmetry and nonlinearity is a common ingredient in all these schemes, as showcased by the non-reciprocal phononic wave transmission stemming from the intrinsic nonlinear acoustic radiation pressure happening at an interface between water and air\cite{devaux2019acoustic} (Fig. \,\ref{fig:Reciprocity}c).